ent/ent/doc/md/grpc-server-and-client.md

 ### Creating the Client

-Let's create a simple client that will make some calls to our server.
+Let's create a simple client that makes some calls to our server.
 Create a new file named `cmd/client/main.go` and write:

 ```go
 package main